Spinoza’s Psychological Theory

 Here Spinoza explicitly admits that a person may “neglect his own advantage.”
 So IVp20 apparently contradicts the orthodox egoism of I Appendix.
 Moreover, IVp20 states that, to the extent that a person does seek perseverance in being, that person is virtuous.
 Virtue has a metaphysical connotation in the Ethics.
 A thing’s virtue is just the same as its power (IVd8).
 But the term undeniably has moral connotations as well.
 So IVp20 suggests, as IVp44s does, that consciously trying to preserve oneself is right and neglecting to preserve oneself is wrong.

 IIIp9 admits of various interpretations.
-However, the weight of the textual evidence supports the view that he is a predominant, not an orthodox, egoist.
+However, the weight of the textual evidence supports the view that Spinoza is a predominant, not an orthodox, egoist.
+(It is more likely that Spinoza is a rational egoist and an ethical egoist, but these are not psychological doctrines.)
 Any particular human desire, even a desire that is not a desire for perseverance in being or its means, must on Spinoza’s view be related to perseverance in being in some way (by IIIp6 and IIIp9s).
 Spinoza’s discussion of desires for things other than perseverance in being in passages such as IVp44s and IVp20 suggests moreover that such desires are part or product of confusion.
 So passionate desires, for Spinoza, are often desires for things other than perseverance in being, although they may be confused desires for perseverance as well (see IVp63s2 and other discussions of fear).
 Recent debates about whether the ends of human desire are really important to his psychological theory and about how Spinoza understands human consciousness are likely to lend further support to this view by showing how these passages and others like them may be reconciled with Spinoza’s more basic commitments in metaphysics and mind.

-Further reading: For discussion of IIIp4, see Matson 1977 and Garrett 2002.
+Further reading: For an argument that Spinoza is not a naturalist, see Douglas 2015.
+For a response, see LeBuffe 2022, Section 3.1.1.
+For discussion of IIIp4, see Matson 1977 and Garrett 2002.
 For interpretations of Spinoza’s argument from IIIp4–IIIp6, see Curley 1988; Della Rocca 1996; Garrett 2002 and Lin 2004.
 For discussions of historical sources of the striving doctrine, see James 1993, Wolfson 1934, and LeBuffe 2010a, pp.101–102.
 Youpa 2003 offers an account of self-preservation in Spinoza.
 For Spinoza’s physics and his use of Descartes, see Lachterman 1978, Peterman 2015 and 2017, and Schliesser 2017.
 Most book-length interpretations of the Ethics include detailed accounts of Spinoza’s view of human nature.
 For discussion of IIIp9, see LeBuffe 2004 and 2010a, Chapters 5–7.
 Some of the best general discussions of psychological egoism come in the context of the interpretation of Hobbes, to whom Spinoza is sometimes compared.
 For these, see Kavka 1986 and Hampton 1986.

 2. The Affects